 See, I don’t like myself.
 I understand I have friends and family who love me and care about me, but when I look at myself I can’t see why.
 I get down on myself and start feeling like I don’t offer anybody anything of value, and if I had never existed everybody’s life would be better.

 I’m not suicidal, nor have I ever been.
-I understand that removing myself from everybody’s life at this point would just place a bigger burden on others, and instead of making life better for others it would just make it harder.
+I understand that removing myself from everybody’s life at this point would just place a bigger burden on others.

-But if I had never existed any burden I had ever placed on anybody wouldn’t have been there in the first place.
+But if I had never existed in the first place any burden I had ever placed on anybody wouldn’t have ever been there.
 Anything I had done to cause somebody pain, discouragement, or stress would never have happened.
 And because I don’t feel I have given anybody anything of value nobody’s life would be worse.

 Even though I feel this way, I know these things aren’t true.